fribyte-code/sendmail-shim/README.md

 Provide environment variables at build-time, to make the makefile link these values into the final binary.

 To build the program, simply run `make`.
-The easiest strategy for environment is probably to prefix them to this command, like `SMTP_SERVER=foo:587 SMTP_USER=me SMTP_PASSWORD=secret make`.
+The easiest strategy for environment is probably to prefix them to this command, like `SMTP_SERVER=foo:587 SMTP_USER=me SMTP_PASSWORD=secret LOG_FILE=sendmail-shim.jsonl make`.

 ### Supported flags
 - -t: get recipients from the message (headers provided on stdin)